-DCA has adopted a Section 3 Policy and a Section 3 Solicitation Package, which are incorporated into all DCA CDBG grant awards through the General Conditions.
+DCA has adopted a Section 3 Solicitation Package, which are incorporated into all DCA CDBG grant awards through the General Conditions.
 A copy of the policy can be found in Appendix 2.

 B. Equal Opportunity Construction Contract Provisions

 Certain types of construction contracts for public works and housing rehabilitation must include specific contract clauses pertaining to the Section 3 Clause, Executive Order 11246 and Title VI of the Civil Rights Act.
 Refer to Chapter 3, Section 3, for more information or contact the DCA Program Representative.